 - Payment history — Paying bills on time consistently will greatly improve your overall score.
 If you are 30, 60 or 90 days or more late with a payment, it will be documented.
 A history of late payments on several accounts will cause more damage than late payments on a single account.

 - Amounts owed — This category measures the amount you owe relative to the credit available to you by any given lender.
-If your debt is more than 25% of your total credit limit, your credit score may begin to fall.
+If your debt is more than 30 percent of your total credit limit, your credit score may begin to fall.

 - Length of credit history — The longer you’ve had established credit, the better you’ll look to a lender.
 Be wary of opening multiple new accounts in the hopes of building credit quickly.
 This reduces the “average account age” and will reduce your score.